An invariance principle for branching diffusions in bounded domains

-There is one more important definition to make.
-It should be clear that any time $t$ in our exploration is naturally associated with a position in $D$.
+Finally, it should be clear that any time $t$ in our depth first exploration of the tree is naturally associated with a position in $D$.
 That is, if $v_t$ has associated motion $X_{v_t}: [s_{v_t}-l_{v_t},s_{v_t})\to D$, then we can write This process $V_t$ then describes the evolution of position in $D$, if we do a continuous depth first exploration of $\mathbf{T}$, and we follow the motion of an individual $u$ over its lifetime during the time that we are visiting it. \\

 Now we will start setting up for the proof of Theorem \ref{thm::crtconv}.
-A classical technique in proofs of this sort (see for example \cite{crtconvgd, legallrandomtrees}) is to, instead of considering one tree conditioned to be large, to consider an i.i.d. sequence of trees without any conditioning.
+A classical technique in proofs of this sort (see for example \cite{crtconvgd, legallrandomtrees}) is, instead of considering one tree conditioned to be large, to consider an i.i.d. sequence of trees without any conditioning.
 Describing the scaling limit of this process then allows one to also describe the scaling limit of a single ``large" tree.

-So, we write $\bar{\mathbb{P}}^x$ for the law of a sequence of i.i.d trees $((T^1,l^1,X^1),(T^2,l^2,X^2), \cdots)$, where each $(T^i,l^i,X^i)$ is distributed as $(T,l,X)$ under $\mathbb{P}^x$.
+So, we write $\bar{\mathbb{P}}^x$ for the law of a sequence of i.i.d trees $((T^1,l^1,X^1),(T^2,l^2,X^2), \cdots)$, where each $(T^i,l^i,X^i)$ has the same distribution as $(T,l,X)$ under $\mathbb{P}^x$.
 We concatenate the continuous depth first explorations of the trees in the natural way, and write $\bar{H}_t$ for the associated concatenation of the height processes.
-To show the convergence in Theorem \ref{thm::crtconv} it will be important to show that $H_t$ when rescaled appropriately, looks like a reflected Brownian motion.
+To show the convergence in Theorem \ref{thm::crtconv} it will be important to show that $\bar{H}_t$ when rescaled appropriately, looks like a reflected Brownian motion.
 To do this, we introduce a further process, $\bar{S}_t$, which will turn out to be a martingale.
 This can be thought of as an analogue of the Lukasiewicz path used in \cite{crtconvgd}.

 In the following, we write